Things to do

 Traditional Swedish Christmas

 Christmas in Sweden sees its cities, towns and villages glow against the white winter landscape.
 It’s Christmas card perfect and a great time to visit to pick up some traditional Christmas decorations, gifts or try a Swedish 'julbord'.

 Enjoy the fresh nip in the air, get rosy cheeks and take your cheer outside.
 Just wrap yourself up in a scarf, hat and gloves and hit the skating-rink before strolling through the festive Christmas markets of Stockholm, Gothenburg and Malmö.
-Warm yourself with a glass of spicy mulled wine (glögg) and browse over the most gorgeous handicrafts and Christmas decorations.
+Warm yourself with a glass of spicy mulled wine (glögg) and browse through the most gorgeous handicrafts and Christmas decorations.
 You can sample typical Swedish Christmas delicacies at the markets too so look out for smoked sausage, reindeer meat and traditional Swedish Christmas sweets.

 From late November until Christmas, at most Swedish restaurants, you can enjoy the beloved julbord, the traditional Swedish Christmas buffet.
 Enjoy the best of everything Swedish with an endless array of delicacies including pickled herring, gravlax, paté, knäckebröd, ham, meatballs with beetroot salad and lutfisk (a ling dish for the truly curious).